upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

 everything that is possible into the Mechanics
 - [ ] Compress all the gifs to limit bandwidth, but not enough such that the gifs lose legibility
+- [ ] Standardize "after"/"result"/"with" and "before"/"without" etc
+  tabbed titles
+- [ ] Chill with the quotes, and instead rewrite the quotes into information in my own words.

 ## Changelog

+### v0.9.0
+_Released on TIME at DATE_

+* Added **Words** section
+* Ticked Addons of the TODO because I'm dumb
+* Added Addons as completed on the Mechanics index
+* Fixed my release dates not following the YYYY-MM-DD format
+* Deleted **Copying** section, will be adding to Rows
+* Added missing functionality to Rows section, adding links to main pages
+* Realized I had skipped some Object functions purely because I was going to address them in their other sections.
+So I made a title and linked them to where they are actually hosted.

-### WIP
+### v0.8.0
-_Released on DATE at TIME UTC_
+_Released on 2023-07-10 at 00:47:05 UTC_

+* Finished the **Addons** section
-* Should have fixed the "Last update" not working as intended
+* Fixed the "Last update" not working as intended
 * Fixed missing Viewer file
 * Reordered Mechanics section in TODO
-* Added `authors` section down the bottom, which will show the contributor percentage.
+* Added `authors` section down the bottom, which will show the contributor percentage if there is more than one author.
+* Changed Reference text to make more sense
+* Miscellaneous fixes

+[Download the source code][dl-0.8.0]{ .md-button }

 ### v0.7.0
-_Released on 2023-09-07 at 11:40:35 UTC_
+_Released on 2023-07-09 at 11:40:35 UTC_

 * Finished the first revision of the **Defaults** section
 * Miscellaneous fixes